Smana/workshop_kubernetes_2021/docs/04_resources_autoscale.md

 ...
 ```

-The pods resources usage can be displayed using
+The pods resources usage can be displayed using (this might take a few seconds)

 ```console
 kubectl top pods